 I am a Research Assistant Professor in the Department of Computer Science at the University of Chicago and a researcher at Argonne National Laboratory.
 My research focuses on developing new systems to address various computational and data-intensive problems.

 Together with Ian Foster, I co-lead the Globus Labs research group.
-We are interested in a broad range of research problems in distributed systems, data-intensive computing, learning systems, and resarch data management.
+We are interested in a broad range of research problems in distributed systems, data-intensive computing, learning systems, and research data management.
 We are particularly interested in exploring theoretical concepts in systems and developing implementations that are usable by a wide range of people.
 My active research projects include:

 - Parsl: parallel computing in Python